Seven Types of Self-Care Activities for Coping with Stress

 Try these simple self-care activities to cope with stress.

 When we’re stressed, self-care is often the first thing to go.
 Why is this?

 1. Our brains go into fight-or-flight mode and our perspective narrows.
 We don’t see we have options—options for coping with stress and making ourselves feel better.

 2. We’re so busy trying to solve problems that we’re stuck in “doing mode”—trying to get more and more done—when switching to “being mode” may be just the break we need.

-Fortunately, there are several pathways to self-care, and none of them need be difficult or take a lot of planning:
+Fortunately, there are several pathways to self-care, and none of them need to be difficult or take a lot of planning.

 A great way to take care of yourself when you’re coping with stress is to engage in a pleasurable activity.
 Try one of these ideas.

 - Take yourself out to eat.

 - Be a tourist in your own city.

 - Walk your dogs.